ayushc121/AndurilGP/README.md

 A Python autonomy stack for the AI Grand Prix Virtual Qualifier.
 The client connects to the DCL race simulator over MAVLink/UDP, receives telemetry and a live FPV camera stream, and flies the drone through a sequential gate course with zero human input.

+We developed a robust state estimation and gate detection pipeline that enables real-time autonomous course navigation by fusing live computer vision feeds with accelerometer and gyroscope sensor data.
+The system tracks gate geometry continuously through the approach, uses vision-derived position derivatives as damping signals, and blends optical-flow velocity estimates with IMU dead-reckoning to maintain stable closed-loop control throughout the course.

 ---

 ## Table of Contents